Last modified on Saturday, February 17 2007.

 This child is at increased risk for all of the following complications, EXCEPT:

 This patient's history and eye findings are diagnostic for ataxia-telangiectasia.
-This is associated with an increased risk of hypertrichosis (
+Most people with ataxia-telangiectasia have normal intellectual development. (

 This patient's history and eye findings are diagnostic for ataxia-telangiectasia.
-Cerebellar hemangiomas are associated with von Hippel-Lindau syndrome, not ataxia-telangiectasia. (
+This is associated with an increased risk of T-cell acute lymphatic leukemia (

 This patient's history and eye findings are diagnostic for ataxia-telangiectasia.
 Many patients with this disorder die in the second decade of life due to infection or malignancy. (